 Florida Courts HELP App:

-The app puts help at the fingertips for any mobile device user, with:
+The app also puts help at the fingertips for any mobile device user, with:

 - Links and contact information for help centers all around the state.